 Stocks of publicly traded companies are often classified according to market capitalization, which is the market value of a company's outstanding shares.
 These classifications typically include small-cap, mid-cap, and large-cap.
-It is important to understand that there are no "official" definitions of small-, mid-, and large-cap, even among Vanguard fund advisors, and that market capitalization ranges can change over time.
-The asset-weighted median market capitalization of the Portfolio's stock holdings as of December 31, 2019, was \$66.7 billion.
+It is important to understand that there are no "official" definitions of small-, mid, and large-cap, even among Vanguard fund advisors, and that market capitalization ranges can change over time.
+The asset-weighted median market capitalization of the Portfolio's stock holdings as of December 31, 2020, was \$131 billion.

 Stock funds can also be categorized according to whether the stocks they hold are value or growth stocks or a blend of both.
-The Growth Portfolio generally fits into the large-cap growth category.
+The Capital Growth Portfolio generally fits into the large-cap growth category.

-The Portfolio is subject to investment style risk, which is the chance that returns from large-cap growth stocks will trail returns from the overall stock market.
-Large-cap growth stocks tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
+Growth stocks, which are the Portfolio's primary investments, are likely to be even more volatile in price than the stock market as a whole.
+Historically, growth funds have tended to outperform in bull markets and underperform in declining markets.
+Of course, there is no guarantee that this pattern will continue in the future.
+The Portfolio also holds a significant number of mid-cap stocks, which tend to be more volatile than the broader markets.
+The Portfolio is subject to investment style risk, which is the chance that returns from large- and mid-capitalization growth stocks will trail returns from the overall stock market.
+Large- and mid-cap stocks each tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
 These periods have, in the past, lasted for as long as several years.
+Historically, mid-cap stocks have been more volatile in price than large-cap stocks.
+The stock prices of mid-size companies tend to experience greater volatility because, among other things, these companies tend to be more sensitive to changing economic conditions.